KaltunAhmed/prayer-times/README.md

 - Create a personal fork of the project on Github.

-- Clone the fork on your local machine.
+- Clone the fork onto your local machine.

 - Message me and request the .env file.